 2.6.
 “Production phase” refers to the duration of production of a vehicle type.

 2.7.
-“Post-production phase” refers to the period after which a vehicle type is no longer produced.
+“Post-production phase” refers to the period in which a vehicle type is no longer produced until the end-of-life of all vehicles under the vehicle type.
 Vehicles incorporating a specific vehicle type will be operational during this phase but will no longer be produced.
 The phase ends when there are no longer any operational vehicles of a specific vehicle type.

 2.8.
 "Mitigation" means a measure that is reducing risk.